dfe-analytical-services/git-academy-sandbox/README.md

 git checkout -b rmbielby/main
 ```

+You can also view examples of this naming convention, and create a new branch, on the [branches page for this repository](https://github.com/dfe-analytical-services/git-academy-sandbox/branches).

 All subsequent work should be performed on branches based on the same naming convention.
 Any branches not conforming to this convention will be removed during periodic clean ups.